ncubbag/bioinformatics-portfolio/README.md

 # Bioinformatics Portfolio

-A curated collection of programming and data projects completed during my M.S. in Biotechnology (Bioinformatics) and refined thereafter.
-These projects reflect how real-world bioinformatics work is
+This is a curated collection of programming and data projects completed during my M.S. in Biotechnology with a specialization in Bioinformatics and refined thereafter.
-built: as small, composable utilities and well-structured data systems.

 ---